foundriesio/dm-ak-nano-mcuxpresso/README.md

 ~~~

 Replace "0A557380-4808-125C-6C0F-5689E6462ED8" with the name of the
 device that will be affected.
 The name can be verified in the `app.foundries.io`
 factory web dashboard, or by looking fo the device UUID in the serial output.

-The factory user needs to have `Owner` role in the factory, and the `fioct` token
+The factory user needs to have `Owner` role in the factory, and the `fioctl` token
 requires the `devices:read-update` permission.